andrew-1/toy-sonos-web-controller/README.md

 python server.py
 ```

-The above assumes that you have node installed and python3.9.
+The above assumes that you have node 16 and python3.9.

 ## How to use it